amin7x/PHPZarinpal/README.md

 ```
 ### Using ZarinGate, MobileGate
 These two special services are used to personalize the payment URL.
-For example, ZarinGate, redirects the user directly to the payment page without intermediary.
+For example, ZarinGate, redirects user directly to the payment page without intermediary.
 in ```getPaymentURL()``` Just pass ``zaringate`` to use ZarinGate or ``mobilegate`` to use MobileGate or Leave it blank to use Zarinpal's web gate.
 ```php
 $zp->getPaymentURL('zaringate'); //use ZarinGate